Program note

 Jordan

-Last Updated: April 10, 2013
+Last Updated: April 3, 2015

 Background

 Aided by high external grants, fiscal and energy policies in 2011 mitigated the social impact of these shocks by protecting consumers from the increase in energy prices, through measures that include higher subsidies, social spending, and targeted wage increases.
-These steps, though, have contributed to a higher central government deficit and rising operating losses of the electricity company NEPCO, which subsidized electricity tariffs.
+These steps, though, have contributed to higher central government deficits and rising operating losses of the electricity company NEPCO, which subsidized electricity tariffs.

 Macroeconomic challenges intensified in the first half of 2012.
 The fiscal accounts came under further pressure, largely as a result of higher oil prices, lower-than-expected grants, and rising outlays for hosting Syrian refugees.
-At the same time, balance of payment pressures increased—new sabotages of the gas pipeline in February and April reduced gas inflows even more compared with 2011, further increasing imports of expensive fuel for electricity generation and, with it, NEPCO’s losses.
+At the same time, balance of payment pressures increased—new sabotage of the gas pipeline in February and April reduced gas inflows even more compared with 2011, further increasing imports of expensive fuel for electricity generation and, with it, NEPCO’s losses.
 Such pressures resulted in a decline in the central bank’s reserves, which was exacerbated in May by an increase in deposit dollarization, reflecting depositor nervousness.
 The large public financing needs—including for NEPCO—further pushed up public debt and also crowded out the private sector.

 Role of the IMF

-To avoid sharp adjustments that could adversely affect growth and the vulnerable parts of the population, and to guard against additional shocks, the Jordanian government asked for financial assistance from the IMF under a 36-month SBA.
+In response to the negative external shocks, the Jordanian government adopted a national reform program in May 2012.
+In this context, it took significant measures to return fiscal and energy policies to a sustainable path while providing targeted support to the vulnerable parts of the population.
+To avoid sharp adjustments that could hurt growth and the vulnerable parts of the population, and to guard against additional shocks, the government asked for financial assistance from the IMF under a 36-month SBA.
 The SBA is supporting Jordan’s agenda for a socially acceptable fiscal consolidation.
-It will provide liquidity over the period 2012–15 to allow the authorities to gradually implement their program.
+The IMF is providing liquidity over the period 2012–15 to allow the authorities to gradually implement their program.
 The key objectives of the authorities’ program are to correct fiscal and external imbalances while strengthening growth prospects.

 Progress to Date